July 26, 2023

 The Desk’s reverse repo transactions are cleared and settled on the triparty repo platform with Bank of New York Mellon as the triparty agent.
 In the triparty repo market, trades are settled on the books of a clearing bank.
 The clearing bank acts as an agent to the Desk and the Desk’s counterparty by taking custody of securities, valuing these securities, and settling the transactions.

 How does the RRP impact the Fed’s balance sheet?

 An RRP is a liability on the Federal Reserve’s balance sheet, like reserves, currency in circulation and the Treasury’s General Account.
 When RRP transactions are settled, the New York Fed’s triparty agent transfers the cash proceeds received from RRP counterparties to the New York Fed.
 This movement of funds from the clearing bank to the New York Fed reduces bank reserve liabilities on the Federal Reserve’s balance sheet, and increases RRP liabilities by an equal offsetting amount.
 When eligible counterparties use the facility, the RRP transactions and corresponding reduction in reserves broadens the liability base to other cash investors.

 How will the Desk communicate operation results?

-Section 11 of the Federal Reserve Act, as amended by section 1103 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, requires that detailed operational results, including counterparty names, be released two years after each quarterly transaction period.
-These will be available here.
+In addition, Section 11 of the Federal Reserve Act, as amended by section 1103 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, requires that Historical Transaction Data operational results be released two years after each quarterly transaction period.